Started a Business in 2020 or 2021? You May Qualify as a Recovery Startup Business For The Employee Retention Credit

 As a brand new business, there are a few things you can’t do when it comes to the Employee Retention Credit.

-Unfortunately, you can’t claim the credit for any of 2020, nor can you claim Q1 or Q2 of 2021.
+Unfortunately, you can’t claim the recovery start up credit for any of 2020, nor can you claim Q1 or Q2 of 2021.
+However, per updated guidance, recovery start up business may claim the credit for these prior periods if they meet the revenue reduction or government restriction criteria.

-But the good news is you do qualify for up to $50,000 in credits for each quarter of Q3 and Q4 of this year – 2021.
+But the good news is, regardless of the above recovery start up businesses do qualify for up to $50,000 in credits for each quarter of Q3 and Q4 of this year – 2021.
+Please note: if your business also qualifies under the restriction or reduction in revenue criteria then the $50,000 cap no longer applies as the business would then be qualifying under the original ERC rules.

 How much will I get back from the Employee Retention Credit?